rycon2424/Multiplayer_ClientSidePrediction/pages/Part_2.md

 Generally, 200ms of latency is the point at which users notice gameplay degradation, although different types of games can tolerate more or less latency.
 For example, first-person shooter games perform best with less than 100ms of latency, whereas real-time strategy games can tolerate higher latency values of up to 500ms before gameplay is meaningfully impacted.

 High ping (ms) can cause actions/events and even movement to be processed way later, causing a big desync and making some games unplayable.
+Using my tool (https://boskodeveloper.github.io) we can simulate lag by setting the player 1 lag to 100+ ms.
+When you move with the arrow keys you will notice that it takes a second before the player actually moves after the input.

 ![testimage](images/lag_meme.gif?raw=true)